polyfy/polylith/readme.md

 To explain dependencies, we will use the
 [RealWold example app](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app/tree/clojure-deps).

-Execute these commands from outside the `example` workspace:
+Execute these commands from outside the `example` workspace (e.g. the parent folder of our `example` workspace):
 ```sh
 git clone git@github.com:furkan3ayraktar/clojure-polylith-realworld-example-app.git
 cd clojure-polylith-realworld-example-app